armanhakimsagar/Oauth/readme.md

     client_id		= CLIENT_ID - The client ID you received when you first created the application client_secret	= CLIENT_SECRET - Since this request is made from server-side code, the secret is included

- 4. The server replies with an access token and expiration time
+ 4. The auth server replies with an access token and expiration time

      {
 	  "access_token":"RsT5OjbzRn430zqMLgV3Ia",